petmat/less-code-is-more/src/pages/debugging-nodejs/index.md

 work.

 ![Debugging](./title.jpg)
 <a style="background-color:black;color:white;text-decoration:none;padding:4px 6px;font-family:-apple-system, BlinkMacSystemFont, &quot;San Francisco&quot;, &quot;Helvetica Neue&quot;, Helvetica, Ubuntu, Roboto, Noto, &quot;Segoe UI&quot;, Arial, sans-serif;font-size:12px;font-weight:bold;line-height:1.2;display:inline-block;border-radius:3px" href="https://unsplash.com/@hirmin?utm_medium=referral&amp;utm_campaign=photographer-credit&amp;utm_content=creditBadge" target="_blank" rel="noopener noreferrer" title="Download free do whatever you want high-resolution photos from Max Kleinen"><span style="display:inline-block;padding:2px 3px"><svg xmlns="http://www.w3.org/2000/svg" style="height:12px;width:auto;position:relative;vertical-align:middle;top:-2px;fill:white" viewBox="0 0 32 32"><title>unsplash-logo</title><path d="M10 9V0h12v9H10zm12 5h10v18H0V14h10v9h12v-9z"></path></svg></span><span style="display:inline-block;padding:2px 3px">Max
 Kleinen</span></a>

+This post is part 1 of a 3 part blog post series that goes through the various techniques used in Node.js to debug applications.
+In this part we will focus on basic debugging and the upcoming parts will be about memory leaks and performance debugging.

+Part 1: Debugging Node.js
+Part 2: ...
+Part 3: ...

-The process of investigating why code does not work is called debugging.
+The process of investigating why code does not work as expected is called debugging.
-The etymology of the name debugging dates back to when computers were very different with circuit boards and relays.
-The first **bug** was a moth blocking a relay.
-So debugging was the actual process of removing the insect from the circuit board.
+The origin of the word dates back to when computers were very different than the current modern ones.
+They had relays and the first **bug** was an actual moth blocking a relay.
+So debugging was the actual process of removing the insect from the computer.

 Because debugging is such an integral part of an developers job, it is important to familiarize yourself with the tools that you can use to debug your software.